Sunset Park, Brooklyn: Health

 There are several hospitals and medical clinics in the Sunset Park area, the largest of which is NYU Langone Hospital – Brooklyn.
 Maimonides Medical Center is located in nearby Borough Park.

 Political representation

-Politically, Sunset Park is in New York's 7th and 10th congressional districts, represented respectively by Democrats Nydia Velázquez and Jerrold Nadler.
-In the New York State Senate, Sunset Park is in four districts: the 17th district, represented by Simcha Felder; the 20th district, represented by Zellnor Y. Myrie; the 23rd district, represented by Diane J. Savino, and the 25th district, represented by Jabari Brisport.
-In the New York State Assembly, Sunset Park is in the 49th and 51st districts, represented respectively by Democrats Peter J. Abbate Jr. and Marcela Mitaynes.
-Sunset Park is also in the New York City Council's 38th and 39th districts, represented respectively by Alexa Avilés and Shahana Hanif.
+Politically, Sunset Park is in New York's 10th congressional district, represented by Dan Goldman.
+In the New York State Senate, Sunset Park is in two districts: the 26th and 17th Districts; represented by Democrat Andrew Gounardes and Republican Steve Chan.
+In the New York State Assembly, Sunset Park is in the 49th and 51st districts, represented respectively by Republican Lester Chang and Democrat Marcela Mitaynes.
+Sunset Park is also in the New York City Council's 38th, 39th, and 43rd districts, represented respectively by Alexa Avilés, Shahana Hanif and Susan Zhuang.

 Post offices and ZIP Codes

 Sunset Park is served by two ZIP Codes: most of the neighborhood south of 44th Street is part of 11220 while Industry City and the area north of 44th Street is within 11232.
 The United States Post Office operates the Sunset Station at 6102 Fifth Avenue, the Bay Ridge Station at 5501 Seventh Avenue, and the Bush Terminal Station at 900 Third Avenue.